Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

-The elaborate envelope $E(f)$ of Subsection~\ref{SecModel} is based on the knowledge of $M_{i,\alpha}$ from Assumption~\ref{AssBoundDeri} which are, however, usually not known.
-Since finite differences are sensitive regarding to the noise of samples, we suggest a validation procedure to estimate $M_{i,\alpha}$ from data in a sound way by providing a guaranteed risk that an unseen sample violates the envelope $E(f)$.\\ Since we can not verify from samples whether some bounds $M_{i,\alpha}$ satisfy Assumption~\ref{AssBoundDeri}, we can not calculate bounds $M_{i,\alpha}$ from data.
-However, we can validate whether the data-based envelope $E(f)$ from data \eqref{DataSetFunc} for some $M_{i,\alpha}$ explain a set of additional validation data
+The envelope $E(f)$ of Subsection~\ref{SecModel} is based on the knowledge of $M_{i,\alpha}$ from Assumption~\ref{AssBoundDeri}.
+However, these are usually not known.
+Since finite differences are sensitive regarding to the noise of samples, we suggest a validation procedure to estimate $M_{i,\alpha}$ from data in a sound way.
+For that purpose, we provide a guaranteed risk that an unseen sample violates the envelope $E(f)$.\\ Since we can not verify from samples whether some bounds $M_{i,\alpha}$ satisfy Assumption~\ref{AssBoundDeri}, we can not calculate bounds $M_{i,\alpha}$ from data.
+However, we can validate whether the data-based envelope $E(f)$ from data \eqref{DataSetFunc} for some $M_{i,\alpha}$ explains a set of additional validation data